Brooklyn-Style/Magic_Roll/README.md

 - [AutoHotkey](https://www.autohotkey.com "AutoHotkey's Website") to handle repeat and magic functions, since I couldn't be bothered to implement them with [QMK](https://docs.qmk.fm/features/repeat_key "QMK Repeat/Magic Documentation")

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
-The outputs are strictly 1:1 to keep them more like regular keys.
+The outputs are strictly 1:1 to keep them more like normal keys.
 Not only does this make using them simpler, they won't get you banned from typing websites either.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO`. `O★` → `OE`*